-Project18 (NPO 223-225) started from a dream to make a difference and to challenge others to do the same.
-We use all donations received to buy dog food to support animal shelters and rescue organizations in need.
-They use 210kg a day!
+Project18 started from a dream to make a difference and to challenge others to do the same.
+We raise funds to buy food for Animal Rescue Organisations to help them do what they do best caring for our furry friends.
 So help me to help them with the amazing work they do.

 How can you help us?

 Every cent donated will be used for buying food for the cats and dogs being cared for by the shelters we support.
 Donate a once off,sponsor a bag of food monthly or challenge a friend.

 What we are doing